What is SARSAT?

 What is the difference between ELTs that operate at 121.5 MHz and those that operate at 406 MHz?

 121.5 MHz beacons transmit an analog signal that can only be detected by personnel monitoring 121.5 MHz on a radio on the ground or in an aircraft.
 121.5MHz is no longer detected by Cospas-Sarsat satellites.
 The analog signal does not contain any information about the beacon or its user.
-Alternatively, 406 MHz beacons transmit a digital signal that contains information on the type of beacon and owner.
+Alternatively, 406 MHz beacons transmit a digital signal that contains information on the type of beacon and the owner.
 Additionally, 406 MHz beacons can be linked to registration information that can provide search and rescue forces valuable information when responding to a distress signal.

 Why can’t I register a 121.5 MHz ELT?

-406 MHz emergency beacons have a unique identifier that is contained in the transmitted digital message.
-This unique identifier allows us to link the emergency beacon to registration information.
 A 121.5 MHz emergency beacon transmits an analog signal that does not contain identifying information.
 Therefore, there is no way to register a 121.5 MHz beacon.

 What is the beacon identification code?

 The beacon ID, also referred to as the Unique Identification Number (UIN) is comprised of 15 hexadecimal characters.
-Hexadecimal characters are made of numbers (0 through 9) and the letters A, B, C, D, E and F.
+Hexadecimal characters are made of numbers (0 through 9) and the letters A, B, C, D, E and F. This code enables the beacon to be uniquely identified, and connected to a specific person or entity.

 How do I test my emergency beacon?